EGOS Sustainability Principles

 • EGOS requires local organizers to have a strategy on minimizing food waste.

-• EGOS requires local organizers to have a strategy for reducing plastics and paper use.
+• EGOS requires local organizers to have a strategy on reducing plastics and paper use.

-• Given the increasing scientific evidence that carbon offsetting schemes are generally unlikely to help in combatting the climate crisis, and might even be detrimental, EGOS encourages Colloquium organizers and members to engage into better solutions, such as avoiding flying as much as possible.
-EGOS actively monitors research in this area and collects evidence from previous events.
-EGOS is committed to provide advice to members on our website, and to local organizers during preparatory meetings.
-Should no better option be available, and for the inevitable rest in carbon emissions, EGOS can help in selecting impactful offsetting partners.
+• Given the increasing scientific evidence that carbon offsetting schemes are generally unlikely to help combatting the climate crisis and might even be detrimental, EGOS encourages Colloquium attendees to avoid flying as much as possible, for example, by avoiding connecting flights or switching to train travel where this is possible.
+EGOS provides advice to members on the respective annual Colloquium website and to local organizers during preparatory meetings.

 • EGOS encourages local organizers to integrate themes broadly related to issues and concerns of sustainability (in the context of organizations and organizing) in the scientific program of each Colloquium.